anilmainali/anilmainali.github.io/_posts/2017-01-24-How-to-set-the-path-and-environment   variables-in-windows-7?.md

 ---
 layout: post
-title: How to Download and Install Java-Development-Kit (JDK) on Windows 7
+title: How to set the path and environment variables in windows 7?
-subtitle: Get ready to start some Java coding!
+subtitle: Fix 'javac' is not recognized as an operable program or batch file.
-tags: [Installation,Java-Development-Kit (JDK)]
+tags: [Java Path,Java environment, Java-Development-Kit (JDK)]
 bigimg: /img/path.jpg
 ---